dfrank6/Brainwave-Music-Generation/README.md

 My role is to convert the live brainwave data into music.
 I did this by researching what each brainwave means and writing code to connect each to an appropriate element of the music (bass, harmony, melody, etc.) using SuperCollider (https://supercollider.github.io/).

 During performances, I set up the signal flow as follows: the signal from the Muse is connected by Bluetooth to one's phone.
-This signal is sent to SuperCollider through over a local network.
+This signal is sent to SuperCollider over a local network.
 This signal is then sent through a MIDI-bus to Ableton which generates defined soundscapes.

 There are two versions of the code here: